EstimatedEst. Read Time: 13 minutes

 lastissimus dorsi

-The latissimus dorsi is a very large muscle with an insertion point at the humerus and its origin point on the lats is located at four different locations: the iliac crest, lower spine (lumbar area), and both sides of the lower rib cage.
+The latissimus dorsi muscle is the largest muscle in the upper body with an insertion point at the humerus and its origin point on the lats is located at four different locations: the iliac crest, lower spine (lumbar area), and both sides of the lower rib cage.

 FUNCTION OF THE LATS